 Types of Operational Reviews

-When preparing for operational reviews it is important to know the frequency of the review, who your audience should be, how to communicate and record actions as well as what information is valuable to them.
+When preparing for operational reviews, it is important to know the frequency of the review, who your audience should be, how to communicate and record actions, and what information is valuable to them.

-Someone in management is going to be more interested in overall plant performance rather than hourly rate on a single machine.
+Someone in management will be more interested in overall plant performance than a single machine’s hourly rate.

 Daily Operational Reviews

-Daily operational reviews, also known as DORs, occur daily, often each morning, and will focus on a single process area.
+Daily operational reviews, also known as DORs, occur daily, often each morning, focusing on a single process area.

-Since DORs focus on a single process area, attendees are those focused on the process area daily such as maintenance personal, shift supervisors, engineers, superintendents, and some operators to relay information.
+Since DORs focus on a single process area, attendees are those focused on the process area daily, such as maintenance personnel, shift supervisors, engineers, superintendents, and some operators, to relay information.

-Since DORs are completed each morning, it is helpful to set up a system to quickly and easily update KPIs.
+Since DORs are completed each morning, setting up a system to quickly and easily update KPIs is helpful.
 Even using real-time displays or trends.
 You don’t want to spend an hour every morning calculating KPIs to only discuss them for 1 minute.

 This is an example of a real-time production monitoring dashboard perfect for displaying KPIs for daily operational reviews.

-Daily operational reviews are going to be the shortest of all the meeting types.
+Daily operational reviews will be the shortest of all the meeting types.
 They generally last between 15 and 30 minutes.

-When preparing for a DOR, come ready to discuss recent operation, not big sweeping changes, or long-term goals.
+When preparing for a DOR, come ready to discuss recent operations, not big sweeping changes or long-term goals.
 This is a focused meeting designed to make current production successful.

 Weekly Operational Reviews